michael-m-truong/FreeNOS-Project/README.md

 <br/>

 In Allocator.cpp, the parameters are the range of the requested size and alignment on input.
 The output contains the actual allowed allocated address.
-This is reimplemented in PoolAllocator, ButALlocator, SplitAllocator, PageAllocator, and Bubble Allocator.
+This is reimplemented in PoolAllocator, BitALlocator, SplitAllocator, PageAllocator, and Bubble Allocator.

 <br/>